Jim Harbaugh: 2000 season

 San Diego had an ESPN Sunday Night Football game in Week 9 (October 29) following a bye week, lost to the Oakland Raiders 15–13, and fell to 0–8.
 San Diego took a 13–12 lead with 5:47 left after Harbaugh made a 21-yard touchdown pass to Freddie Jones, but failed the two-point conversion attempt paving the way for the Raiders' Sebastian Janikowski to kick the winning field goal with 13 seconds left.
 In the final play of the game, following a 47-yard kickoff return by Ronney Jenkins, Marquez Pope intercepted Harbaugh's attempt at a 50-yard Hail Mary pass that was intended for Trevor Gaylor in the end zone.
-In that game, Harbaugh completed 25 of 35 passes for 222 yards, 2 touchdowns, and 1 interception and was sacked 3 times for 27 yards.
+In that game, Harbaugh completed 25 of 35 passes for 222 yards, two touchdowns, and one interception and was sacked three times for 27 yards.
 The following game on November 5 (Week 10), San Diego lost its ninth straight in a 15–13 loss to the Seattle Seahawks.
 In the second quarter, Harbaugh lost two fumbles, both of which preceded 10-yard Seattle passing touchdowns.
-Having completed 22 of 32 passes for 236 yards, 1 touchdown, and 1 interception, he left the game after the third quarter due to groin and abdomen injuries.
+Having completed 22 of 32 passes for 236 yards, one touchdown, and one interception, he left the game after the third quarter due to groin and abdomen injuries.

 Harbaugh played what would be his final career game in Week 11 (November 12), a 17–7 loss to the Miami Dolphins.
 In the final drive of the game he filled in poorly for an injured Ryan Leaf, completing only 2 of 5 passes for 19 yards and throwing an interception.
 By that time, coach Riley had relegated Harbaugh to emergency duty due to injuries including a mild hernia.
 Riley had planned to start Harbaugh for the next game on Week 12 (November 19), but decided to start Leaf instead.

-Detroit Lions and Carolina Panthers (2001)
+Detroit Lions and Carolina Panthers

 Harbaugh signed with the Detroit Lions prior to the 2001 season, where he was expected to back up incumbent starter Charlie Batch.
 However, on the eve of the regular season, the Lions cut him and traded for Ty Detmer.
-He then closed out his NFL career with the Carolina Panthers in 2001, where he dressed for 6 games but didn't play.
+He closed out his NFL career with the Carolina Panthers in 2001, where he dressed for six games but did not play.
 The 2001 Panthers, like the Chargers the year before, finished with a 1–15 record.